makahype/buildfactory/README.md

-#how to run
+## how to run
 * edit the config file to point to your source folder
 * cd into the buildfactory folder
 * run sudo ./buildfactory.sh

-#Resources
+## Resources and requirements
 ==================

--yui compressor: to compress js and css files http://yui.github.io/yuicompressor/
+-yui compressor: to compress js and css files http://yui.github.io/yuicompressor/ (placed in root folder)
--less4j: to compile less to css files  https://github.com/SomMeri/less4j -resources_man.txt: has documentation on options for using yui compressor
+-less4j: to compile less to css files  https://github.com/SomMeri/less4j (placed in root folder) -resources_man.txt: has documentation on options for using yui compressor

+## TODOS
+* create a better example
+* create a standard for moving files from output to actual code build locations
+* add less documentation
+* add tests process to make sure latest javascript works with yui compressor